vipul2802/o365hq.com/content/blog/Top 8 solutions to secure your Office 365 Business.md

 ### Protect against spam and malware

-Office 365 already has built-in malware and spam filters, but there's no limit to perfection, and you can additionally:
+Microsoft 365 already has built-in malware and spam filters, but there's no limit to perfection, and you can additionally:

 -   set an anti-malware policy that will block attachments most often used by hackers.
 To do this, follow the instructions in the picture below
--   fine-tune your Exchange Online or EOP (already included in Office 365 Business Essentials and Business Premium plans) to make your organization an unassailable fortress for malware and spam attacks.
+-   fine-tune your Exchange Online or EOP (already included in Microsoft 365 Business Basic and Business Premium plans) to make your organization an unassailable fortress for malware and spam attacks.
 See here if you want to learn more.
 It might be a little tricky, so [don't hesitate to reach out.](o365hq.com/services/free-office-365-security-assessment-service)